EtherealEngine/etherealengine-docs/docs/0_start_here.md

 sidebar_position: 0
 ---

-# Why are we building XREngine?
+# Why are we building Ethereal Engine?

 We chose to build a free, open, full-stack MMO engine that anyone could run for any reason - to host events, make games, show art, or just to give a space for